How—and Why—to Do a Triceps Dip

 Why You Should be Doing a Triceps Dip

 - Dips can help balance out your arms if you tend to focus more on the muscles you can actually see in the mirror (you know, your biceps).

 - Because the primary role of your triceps is to straighten your arms, when you strengthen that muscle, you also fortify your elbow joints.

 When to Do It

 If you’re doing dips on parallel bars or rings, aim for 3 to 5 sets of 5 to 10 reps, or as many as you’re able to do with good form.
 If you’re doing them on a bench or box, up your reps (12 to 15 per set is a good target).
 You can incorporate them into an upper-body day or consider them skill work by focusing more on technique.

 01. Stand between a set of parallel bars and grab each bar with a neutral grip (palms facing each other).

-02. Jump to lock out your arms, stacking your wrists, elbows and shoulders to align your joints.
+02. Jump to lock out your arms, stacking your wrists, elbows, and shoulders to align your joints.
 Think about rolling the heads of your shoulders behind your collarbone, and fight the urge to shrug.

 03. Cross your ankles behind you.

-04. Pull your shoulders back and down and lean forwards slightly.
+04. Pull your shoulders back and down and lean forward slightly.
 Bend your arms, keeping your elbows tucked close to your sides and pointing straight back, as you slowly lower yourself until your shoulders are below your elbows.

 05. Push through your hands and straighten your arms to return to the starting position.
 That’s 1 rep. Repeat.